Find all key Christmas shutdown 2024 information and guidance

 Stage 2 - we will ask a named senior manager to investigate your complaint and respond within 10 working days.
 The named senior manager may be from a different area of work to the original complaint.
 If you are satisfied with the response we will make a note that the complaint has been resolved, however, if you are not happy with the response, you can contact the Local Government Ombudsman.

 We cannot accept a new complaint about an issue that has already been through both stages of our procedure.
-Please also see our policy on Vexations and Unfocussed Complaints and Data Requests
+Please also see our policy on unreasonably persistent and unacceptable behaviour.

 What about anonymous complaints?